Life Insurance for People With Bipolar Disorder

 - If your bipolar disorder is middling in severity, consider purchasing a guaranteed issue life insurance policy with a graded death benefit with only some medical questions asked.

 - If your bipolar disorder is very severe, you can purchase a graded death benefit life insurance policy with no medical questions asked, but your rates will be much higher than average.

 Approximately 2.3 million Americans have been diagnosed with bipolar disorder, also known as manic depression.
 Bipolar disorder causes extreme shifts in energy levels and mood and can result in both manic and depressive episodes.

-Because of the associated health risks, finding affordable, traditionally underwritten life insurance for people with bipolar disorder can be a challenge, but it is not impossible.
+Because of the associated health risks, finding affordable life insurance for bipolar people, can be a challenge, but it is not impossible.

 If you’re living with bipolar disorder, read our complete guide to learn what options you have for securing an affordable life insurance policy.
 We’ll look at all of your options, from guaranteed issue life insurance to no medical exam life insurance policies, and more.

 Regardless of your health history, you can compare affordable life insurance rates for people with bipolar disorder by entering your ZIP code into our free tool above.

 When you seek out a life insurance policy, the insurance provider will gather medical information and background information about you to assess your risk during a process known as underwriting.
 The underwriter will assign you to a specific rating class.

 Folks placed in the preferred or preferred plus category will receive the lowest life insurance premiums.
 Those who fall into the standard category will receive the average, or base, rates.

 If you are not in the best health or have a pre-existing condition, you may fall into a substandard category, which means you will receive the highest rates.